n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 20 - Advent of Cyber 2021.md

 ## Walkthrough

 In this box, we are in a situation where McSkidy has been forwarded a payroll file that may be suspicious because we do not recognize the elf it belongs to.
-It is up to us to investigate the file, determine if it is safe, or if it is a piece of malware designed to do harm to TBFC.
+It is up to us to investigate the file, determine if it is safe, or if it is a piece of malware designed to harm TBFC.

 > This lab will take place on the attack box.
 ### Questions-1-2
 [Top](#TOC)

 The first thing one should do when about to interact with an unknown file is identify its type using the Linux command `file`.
 The most basic is is simply `file <target>`.
-On the command like, navigate to `~/Desktop` and run the command below and note the output.
+On the command line, navigate to `~/Desktop` and run the command below and note the output.

 ```
 file testfile